SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/linux.md

 ### Security Analytics - Login Activity

-**Dashboard description: **This dashboard tracks login activity.
+The **Security Analytics - Login Activity** dashboard tracks login activity.
 It provides information about failed and successful user logins, and failed and successful root logins.

 **Use case:** Use this dashboard to monitor access to the linux computing environment.
 You can monitor failed and successful user logins.